lingalashilpa/lingalashilpa/README.md

 I’m always open to collaboration, feedback, or just a good tech conversation!

- Connect with me on
+ Connect with me on:

    **LinkedIn**: https://www.linkedin.com/in/lingala-shilpa-158955262

-  Explore more projects here on
+  Explore more projects here on:

  **GitHub**: https://github.com/lingalashilpa